Wellable

 10. Social Challenge

-Extended periods of social isolation can lead to depression, anxiety, stress, and other mental health and behavioral challenges.
-In addition to the health detriments employees may experience, social isolation can also have a substantial impact on productivity.
+Remote and hybrid work environments can reduce opportunities for organic social interaction.
+Over time, social isolation can lead to depression, anxiety, stress, and other mental health and behavioral challenges.
+In addition to the health detriments employees may experience, social isolation can also have a substantial impact on productivity and engagement.

 corporate wellness - social challenge

-This is where a workplace wellness program can shine.
-Team-based wellness challenges are a great way to create a sense of community and maintain employee engagement, even while adhering to social distance measures.
+Team-based wellness challenges are a great way to create a sense of community and boost employee engagement, even from a distance.
 For instance, Wellable’s Teams Of Two Challenge uses the power of partnership to encourage social interaction and motivate participants as they compete with a partner—in teams of two!
 Participants can work with their teammates to stay physically active to get to the top of the leaderboard.

 With team-based challenges like these, employees can feel a sense of community without having to be in the same building, state, or even country.
 You can let employees choose their teams, organize teams by functional group, or even randomly assign teams to promote interactions that would not otherwise happen.